brightio/penelope/README.md

 Session Logging:
-  -L, --no-log          Do not create session log files -T, --no-timestamps   Do not include timestamps in session logs
+  -L, --no-log          Do not create session log files -T, --no-timestamps   Do not include timestamps in session logs -CT, --no-colored-timestamps    Do not color timestamps in session logs

 Misc:
   -r , --configfile     Configuration file location